Social Studies

 Announcements

-Current Social Studies TEKS
+Social Studies TEKS Review and Revision

 The State Board of Education (SBOE) adopted revisions to the social studies TEKS that align with legislative requirements passed in the 87th Legislature.
-The revisions update the standards for kindergarten–8th grade and five high-school courses.
-For more information related to the Social Studies TEKS revision and implementation, please visit the 2021-2022 Social Studies TEKS Review websiteThe revised social studies TEKS will be implemented beginning with the 2024-2025 school year and can be accessed via the link below.
+The revisions updated the standards for kindergarten–8th grade and five high school courses.

 Social Studies TEKS Resources

 TEA has developed resources to support the implementation of the revised social studies standards.
-The skills matrices provide a detailed look at the social studies skills strand by grade band (Kindergarten- Grade 5, Grades 6-8, Grades 9-12).
-Each grade level/course TEKS crosswalk provides a summary of the TEKS revisions and shows the differences between the 2018 TEKS and the 2022 TEKS being implemented in the 2024-2025 school year.
+The skills matrices provide a detailed look at the social studies skills strand by grade band (Kindergarten–Grade 5, Grades 6–8, Grades 9–12).
+Each grade level/course TEKS crosswalk provides a summary of the TEKS revisions and shows the differences between the 2018 TEKS and the 2022 TEKS being implemented in the 2024–2025 school year.
 You can access the skills matrices and crosswalks below.

 Stakeholder Engagement Sessions